The Most Common Type of Bunion is Hallux Valgus

 - Exercises to maintain joint mobility and prevent stiffness or arthritis

-- Protective padding, often made from felt material, to eliminate the friction against shoes and to help reduce inflammation and skin problems
+- Protective padding, often made from felt material, to help reduce friction against shoes

 Surgical Treatment: When Conservative Care Is Not an Option

-Depending on the size of the enlargement, misalignment of the toe, and pain experienced, conservative treatments may not be adequate to prevent progressive damage from bunions.
-In these cases, bunion surgery, known as a bunionectomy, may be advised to remove the bunion and realign the toe.
-With over 26 years of surgical experience, Dr. Edward Lang, our board-certified surgical specialist, has performed thousands of successful foot and ankle proceedures.
-To ask a question or to learn more about the benefits of bunion treatment or bunion surgery, send us a question via the "Ask A Question Now" link or call our office today at (504) 897-3627.
+Because they are bone deformities, painful bunions require surgical correction to relieve the pressure and pain caused by irritations and to stop any progressive growth of the 'out-jutting' bump.
+Depending on the size of the bump, misalignment of the toes and forefoot, and pain associated with the condition, conservative treatments may not be adequate to prevent progressive bunion damage.
+In these cases, bunion surgery, known as a bunionectomy, may be recommended to remove the 'out-jutting' bump and realign the toes.
+With over 30 years of surgical experience, Dr. Edward Lang, our board-certified surgical specialist, has performed thousands of successful bunion surgeries.